 Unless specifically requested, we do not accept AI-generated work.

-Submissions are open September 1 to October 31, 2023.
-Three winners will receive $1,000 each with publication.
-Three additional editors' choices will receive $200 each with publication.
-Please review our guidelines below—we're so eager to read your flash prose!
+Submissions are open September 1 to October 27, 2024.
+Entries cost $20.
+Three winners will receive $1,000 each.
+Three additional editors’ choice selections will receive $200 each.
+Please carefully review our guidelines below—then send us your best flash prose!

 GUIDELINES: